CEO-netizen/zhesp2/README.md

 # Z-HESP2 — Zero’s Hash Encryption Secure Protocol

 Z-HESP2 is a terminal-based encryption tool designed for secure and efficient data protection.
-It features modern cryptographic techniques, including Argon2id key derivation and AES-GCM encryption, with support for metadata and multiple encryption versions.
+It features modern cryptographic techniques, including Argon2id key derivation and AES-GCM encryption, with support for metadata and multiple encryption versions. releases can be viewed and installed [here](https://pypi.org/project/zhesp2/)

 ## Features